 Let’s talk a little about humanity and how the internet and social media have changed humanity to influence other people.

 Why would this be important to you?
-More than likely, you will need to use techniques to persuade and influence others at some point in your work and life.
+You will likely need to use techniques to persuade and influence others at some point in your work and life.
 Whether you are in sales and are attempting to pitch your product to someone, are simply trying to convince your kid that he doesn’t need that extra scoop of ice cream, or in leadership, much of your success can be attributed to being able to influence other people.

 Plus, when we think about sales, it’s all about connecting a buyer and a seller.
 I’ve talked before about how inefficient these systems are, and wouldn’t it be great if they were more accurate.
-If they were, maybe we wouldn’t be constantly peppered with billions of ads as we surf the Internet.
+Maybe we wouldn’t be constantly peppered with billions of ads as we surf the Internet if they were.

 The Principles Of Influence

 Here are those principles, with explanatory text from Wikipedia:

 - Reciprocity – People tend to return a favor, thus the pervasiveness of free samples in marketing.
 In his conferences, he often uses the example of Ethiopia providing thousands of dollars in humanitarian aid to Mexico just after the 1985 earthquake, despite Ethiopia suffering from a crippling famine and civil war at the time.
 Ethiopia had been reciprocating the diplomatic support Mexico provided when Italy invaded Ethiopia in 1935.
 The good cop/bad cop strategy is also based on this principle.